xterm-x11/docs/docs/configure.md

 # Configuring XTerm

 Almost all of XTerm's configuration is kept as [X resources](https://wiki.archlinux.org/title/X_resources) in the `~/.Xresources` dotfile.

 To configure XTerm on a system, simply download, create, or edit your `~/.Xresources` dotfile, and then run the `xrdb` command to apply the X resources from your `~/.Xresources` dotfile.
+See the next sections for step-by-step instructions.

 ## Checking for the .Xresources dotfile